 It was wonderful because the smell of the air was exotic, and through a crack in the heavy curtains I could hear the splashes of hot sun streaming across buildings, bubbling down the streets, washing over people and cars, sparkling on roof tiles and on the leaves of trees, and occasionally the spray fanning in through an open window would leave tiny droplets on wooden boards, broken plaster, a table top, or a piece of blue cloth, of a shirt, or a dress hanging on a door.
 It was wonderful because, for this day, everything I experienced would be new.

 How beautiful is Havana?
 Is there any where on earth like this?
-After Breakfast I moved to the terrace in front of the hotel with a small bottle of water, (the large ones can be heavy to carry), and I sat in my linen suit and Panama hat, watching the people go about their morning business and trying to get my bearings.
+After Breakfast I moved to the terrace in front of the hotel with a small bottle of water (the large ones can be heavy).
+I sat in my linen suit and Panama hat, watching the people go about their morning business and trying to get my bearings.
 The sea and Florida must be up to the left.
-I thought I’d walk that way first.
+I thought I'd walk that way.

 But just for a moment I hesitated, snagged on a passing thought: I've come here to die; I want to end my life on an adventure, but part of me is scared (not so much that I can't look on in wonder), but this is my last day; it's now.